 - 3 poppadoms and a few spoons of mango chutney

-I’m not trying to promote eating how I do as everyone’s different and hence requires a different diet.
+I’m not suggesting everyone should eat how I do as everyone’s different and require a different diet.
 I’m simply explaining my reasons for changing my diet and trying to offer some alternative healthy meal options for people who may be in a similar situation to the one I was in.